DTJF/fbdoc/src/doc/Examples.md

 =====================

 The C back-ends work on an intermediate format.
-This format contains comments exported from the FB source. fb-doc doesn't export all comments, since the programmer may want to have private comments as well (ie ToDo marks).
-On the other hand fb-doc provides a way to export context directly to the intermediate format, to do tricky things with the back-end in use.
+This format contains comments exported from the FB source. \Proj doesn't export all comments, since the programmer may want to have private comments as well (ie ToDo marks).
+On the other hand \Proj provides a way to export context directly to the intermediate format, to do tricky things with the back-end in use.